 Medium frequency vibrations at frequencies of 4/rev and 6/rev are another inherent vibration associated with most rotors.
-In two bladed teetering head systems, an increase in the level of these vibrations is caused by a change in the capability of the fuselage to absorb vibration, or a loose airframe component, such as the skids vibrating at that frequency.
-The most common cause is loose skids caused by worn, loose, or incorrect skid retaining straps.
+In two bladed teetering head systems, an increase in the level of these vibrations is caused by a change in the capability of the fuselage to absorb vibration, or a loose airframe component, such as the skids or panels vibrating at that frequency.
+The most common cause is loose skids caused by worn, loose, or incorrect skid retaining straps, bushings, bolts or clamps.

 In multi-bladed systems, medium frequency vibrations are normally Nper rev and harmonics thereof.
 N being the number of rotor blades in the particular system being examined.
-It is quite common to have numerous absorption devices to minimise the effects of N per rev vibration.
+For example, a four bladed system would have ann inherent 4/rev as an Nper Rev. A five bladed system – 5/rev. It is quite common to have numerous absorption devices to minimise the effects of N per rev vibration.
 N per rev will manifest itself as both a vertical and lateral component.
-It’s cause is discussed in depth in N per rev.
+It’s cause is discussed in depth in N per rev section below.

 High Frequency Vibration

 High frequency vibrations can be caused by anything in the helicopter that rotates or vibrates at a speed equal to or greater than that of the tail rotor.
-This includes many unusual situations such as hydraulic line buzzing, or starter relay buzzing, to the most common and obvious causes; loose elevator linkage at the swash plate horn, loose elevator, or tail rotor balance and track.
+This includes many unusual situations such as hydraulic line buzzing, or starter relay buzzing, to loose elevator linkage at the swash plate horn, loose elevator, or tail rotor balance and track.